-Dr. Lack earned his M.D. at Harvard.
+Dr. Lack is an assistant professor for the Division of Orthopedic Surgery.
 He has earned multiple teaching awards (one while in residency and two since completing fellowship).
 His clinical interests include minimizing postoperative complications and he is actively involved in research to improve patient care.

 In his spare time, Dr. Lack enjoys family time, reading (both fiction and nonfiction), running and cycling, and college football (he is a fan of the Iowa Hawkeyes).